 How to get in

 This school is open only to female students.
 Priority is given to continuing 8th graders; then to District 4 students or residents; then to NYC residents.
 Please contact the school in October for Open House information.

-TYWLS Harlem is a host school for the New Visions-Hunter College Urban Teacher Residency.
+TYWLS Harlem is a host school for the New Visions-Queens College Urban Teacher Residency.

 They're realistic, and prepare you for the kind of work to expect in college.
 The teachers show you options.
 And if you underestimate yourself, they push you to go further.

 At TYWLS, students do not let their sisters fail, it is cool to be smart and hardworking, and young women believe anything is possible.